AdamWandoch/adam-studies-apis/Readme.md

-# API for database access for personal projects.
+# API for database access for my personal projects.